junnhssn/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/22-Open a Support Request.md

----
-wts:
-    title: '22 - Open a Support Request'
-    module: 'Not currently utilized in current exam'
----
 # 22 - Open a Support Request

 In this walkthrough, we will view available support plan options and then practice creating and monitoring a new support request.